go-kit/kit/README.md

 ## Goals

 - Operate in a heterogeneous SOA — expect to interact with mostly non-gokit services
-- RPC as the messaging pattern
+- RPC as the primary messaging pattern
 - Pluggable serialization and transport — not just JSON over HTTP
 - Zipkin-compatible request tracing

 ## Non-goals

-- Supporting messaging patterns other than RPC — pub/sub, CQRS, etc.
+- Supporting messaging patterns other than RPC (in the initial release) — pub/sub, CQRS, etc.
 - Having opinions on deployment, orchestration, process supervision, etc.
-- Having opinions on configuration passing, i.e. flags, env vars, files, etc.
+- Having opinions on configuration passing — flags, env vars, files, etc.

 ## Component status